How to be 1000x productive by leveraging Trello

 A new pass time!

-Soon after I was adamant on “making the most of the time I had”, I started a new hobby - reading.
+Soon after I was adamant about "making the most of the time I had", I started a new hobby - reading.
 I started reading books on my kindle (which was collecting dust until now) during my evening tea time.

 I started with Emotional Intelligence by Daniel Goleman.
 Not being in the habit to read can be painful at first.
-Things seem to move slowly, the words disappear from the mind just after reading a line, the dots are difficult to connect.
+Things seem to move slowly, the words disappear from the mind just after reading a line, and the dots are difficult to connect.
 I had to persevere.
 I have a lot of friends who love reading and have told me some great stories from their books.
 I knew that this was just a hurdle that I needed to cross so that reading becomes interesting.
 And I did cross it.

 Udemy and Side Projects!

 In parallel with starting to read books, I thought about the stuff that I am interested in and couldn't pursue or pursued at a very slow pace because I could only find so much time in my daily life before Covid19.